ngrok/ngrok-docs/docs/integrations/gitlab/webhooks.md

 ## Secure webhook requests {#security}

-The ngrok signature webhook verification feature allows ngrok to assert that requests from your Frame.io webhook are the only traffic allowed to make calls to your localhost app.
+The ngrok signature webhook verification feature allows ngrok to assert that requests from your Gitlab webhooks are the only traffic allowed to make calls to your localhost app.

 **Note:** This ngrok feature is limited to 500 validations per month on free ngrok accounts.
 For unlimited, upgrade to Pro or Enterprise.